Jalend15/Credentials/README.md

 # Credentials
-This repository contains my Resume, Certification and my achievements
+This repository contains my Resume, Certifications and my achievements